Considering UX Services for your software? Sign up for our series ✉️

 The stakes in these tools aren’t superficial; they don’t just cost the personal energy of a person, decisions in software may be life or death (think the world of medicine and transport).
 Our responsibility as makers of these products can’t be overstated.

-• Prepare for extremes – data can take many forms, so make sure you cover those
+• Prepare for extremes: Data can take many forms, so make sure you cover those

-• Consider batch actions – integrate keyboard actions and batch actions into your interaction where it makes sense
+• Consider batch actions: Integrate keyboard actions and batch actions into your interaction where it makes sense

 Expressing design rationale

-Design rationale documentation – the why of what you do needs to be written somewhere when the time comes (we have an article which explores documenting design rationale, giving you solid principles and ideas for your team).
+• Design rationale documentation: The why of what you do needs to be written somewhere when the time comes (we have an article which explores documenting design rationale, giving you solid principles and ideas for your team).

 Design documentation

 Document it or it didn’t happen.
 Interestingly enough, getting good at capturing complexity requires your creative hat to come on…or your sparkly creative shoes, depending on your vibe.
+(Check our UX Documentation Guide)

 Written documentation or mockups aren’t enough in enterprise UX.
 You need to express the logic of the system, flow, industry, and versions/released in the right way as a matter of second nature.
 You also need to write words that others can understand and use to implement, train, and build off of.
 You chose the combined ways to express this logic, often written documents combined with visuals work very well.

-• Use flowcharts or visuals to describe abstract things – there’s really efficient ways to communicate things, if you’re talking about logic, flow, or dependencies, leverage a flow chart to do the heavy lifting for you
+• Use flowcharts or visuals to describe abstract things: There’s really efficient ways to communicate things, if you’re talking about logic, flow, or dependencies, leverage a flow chart to do the heavy lifting for you

-• Write all the time – your memory probably sucks and product conversations are hard to follow sometimes as you’re zooming in and out of abstraction all the time – if you build a paper trail into the work it helps PLUS people collaborating with you will know what’s happening
+• Write all the time: Your memory probably sucks and product conversations are hard to follow sometimes as you’re zooming in and out of abstraction all the time – if you build a paper trail into the work it helps PLUS people collaborating with you will know what’s happening

-• Collaborative documentation – write stuff with your interdisciplinary friends and capture where your thinking has gone
+• Collaborative documentation: Write stuff with your interdisciplinary friends and capture where your thinking has gone

-Innovation potential in enterprise at scale
+Innovation in enterprise

 Enterprise software is exciting!
 We’ve said it before and we’ll say it again.
 The potential of innovation in the world of workplace software is insane and it’s already happening.
-The advantage we have, is that in the workplace there are some solid business cases which justify new technology.
+The advantage we have is that in the workplace there are some solid business cases which justify new technology.
 On top of that, employees are generally trained on software at work, so we can accelerate adoption and experiment with new technologies with a captive audience.

 We see the future of screen-free interactions, tapping the power of AI, and offering fun and atmosphere in these tools as just some of the innovations we’re going to see in the near future.

-Show don’t tell, or so they say.
 The wonder of enterprise products is real.
 Seeing a small sample of the types of products out there gives us a glimpse into the ingenuity of some of these industries and the humans within them.
 The very existence of these software tools is kind of delightful.

 We assembled a small list of some of the software we’ve come across in our travels (they are mentioned to give you more clarity on the types of things out there, not to promote anything).